openforcefield/openforcefield.org/content/science/updates/2019-04-02-torsion-meeting-kcj.md

 ---

 Low meeting attendance due to ACS Orlando meeting.
-There was an attempt to change the meeting schedule, but it didn't work out.
-Y. Qiu will update the [geomeTRIC](https://github.com/leeping/geomeTRIC) `conda-forge` package.
+There was an attempt to change the meeting schedule, but no suitable alternative time was found.

+**GeomeTRIC**: Y. Qiu will be putting out an update to the [geomeTRIC](https://github.com/leeping/geomeTRIC) conda-forge package.